College of Arts and Sciences

 My interests center on the history and philosophy of logic as well as the ramifications of and prospects for what might be dubbed a 'logic first' approach to metaphysics, epistemology, the natural sciences, morality, aesthetics, and politics.
 Kant's philosophy is an exemplar of such an approach.
 Currently I'm working on understanding how Kant conceived of logic and how he thinks a priori knowledge grounds the objectivity of experience.

-- Special Topics in Philosophy Kants Critique of Pure Reason PHIL 370
+- PHIL 509: Kant’s Critique of Pure Reason

 of Nonexistent Objects', Journal of Philosophical Logic , 95-121, 2018.

 - 'Definitions of Kant's Categories', Canadian Journal of Philosophy: Supplemental Volume

 on Mathematics in Kant's Critical Philosophy, 44 (5-6): 631-657, 2014.